yodada/ChampSim/README.md

 load address you want to prefetch.
 The unique instruction ID corresponds to the ID of the triggering load in the input Load Trace.
 You can include upto two prefetches per load listed in the Load Trace.
-You can choose not to prefetch for any load.
+You can choose not to prefetch for a load.
 Note that the prefetches should be in the order that they occur in the trace.

 For example, consider a Load Trace as follows:
 ```